combigdata/spark-cdh/docs/security.md

 # Spark RPC

 ## Authentication
+* For Spark on [YARN](running-on-yarn.html) and local deployments, configuring `spark.authenticate` to `true` will automatically handle generating and distributing the shared secret.
+Each application will use a unique shared secret.
+* For other types of Spark deployments, the Spark parameter `spark.authenticate.secret` should be configured on each of the nodes.
+This secret will be used by all the Master/Workers and applications.

 Spark currently supports authentication for RPC channels using a shared secret.
 Authentication can be turned on by setting the `spark.authenticate` configuration parameter.